samsulmaarif/gitphp/index.markdown

 # Demo

-You can use GitPHP to browse the GitPHP master repository at [http://source.gitphp.org](http://source.gitphp.org).
+You can use GitPHP to browse the GitPHP repository at [http://source.gitphp.org](http://source.gitphp.org).

 # Documentation